fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_file/mission_file.rst

     - :code:`use_all_block_fuel`: if True, the range of the main :ref:`route <route-section>` of the mission will be adjusted so that all block fuel (provided as input `data:mission:<mission_name>:block_fuel`) will be consumed for the mission, excepted the reserve, if defined.
-The provided range for first route is then used as a first guess to initiate the iterative process.
+The provided range for first route is overridden but used as a first guess to initiate the iterative process.